-Guidelines for New York City Businesses
+Grease Guidelines for Businesses

-A thriving business community is vital to New York City and its neighborhoods.
-A healthy economy benefits every New Yorker.
-But when businesses discharge grease into the sewers, it can cause sanitary sewer overflows and interfere with the City’s sewage treatment operations.
+When businesses discharge grease into the sewers, it can cause sanitary sewer overflows and interfere with the City’s sewage treatment operations.
 It also violates New York City’s Sewer Use Regulations and carries monetary penalties of up to $10,000 per violation.
 In many cases, the law requires that the polluters appear in court every time a fine is issued.

 Food Service Establishments (FSEs) are a significant source of fats, oil and grease (FOG) because of the amount of grease used in cooking.
-The New York City Commercial FOG Program was developed to assist restaurants and other FSEs with proper handling and disposal of their FOG.
+The New York City Commercial FOG Program assists restaurants and other FSEs with proper handling and disposal of their FOG.
 Through implementation of Best Management Practices (BMPs), these establishments should be able to significantly reduce the amount of FOG that goes down their drains.
 This will minimize back-ups and help business owners comply with the City’s requirements.
 Please note that Food Waste Disposers are not allowed for commercial establishments in New York City.

-The following signs, which can be posted above sinks, can make FOG reduction efforts more visible to employees:
+Download these signs to make FOG reduction efforts more visible to employees:

 Sewer Regulations Concerning Grease